by Don Heatrick

 What to do if the $#!+ has hit the fan

 I’m by no means a physiotherapist, but I like to use the following patterns of recovery after the initial acute recovery phase:

-For muscle and tendon injuries, begin with passive stretches to regain flexibility, followed by specific strengthening exercises targeting the injured muscle group, and finally building to functional exercises in which the injured muscle works in coordination with it’s surrounding muscles and normal patterns of movement are established.
+This is then followed by specific strengthening exercises targeting the injured muscle group, and finally building to functional exercises in which the injured muscle works in coordination with it’s surrounding muscles and normal patterns of movement are established.

 For joint injuries, begin by strengthening the supporting muscles surrounding the joint to regain stability, and then exercises to regain mobility before again employing functional, dynamic exercises.

 This strategy uses the hot water to thoroughly ‘warm-up’ the affected area making it much more pliable without having to aggravate the injury with loaded movement.

 Strengthening work begins using closed chain exercises (ones in which the hand or foot on the affected limb remains static against an immovable surface such as the floor), ensuring the correct biomechanical patterning of joints.